wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-plan-direct-routing/includes/4-optimize-media-flow.md

 When media bypass is implemented, there are additional considerations for setting IP address ranges and port numbers.

 First, users inside the network need access to the public IP address of the SBC.
-The administrator has to configure a "hairpin", with the connection going out from the Teams client and back in to the SBC's public IP address.
+The administrator has to configure a "hairpin", with the connection going out from the Teams client and back into the SBC's public IP address.
 If this isn't possible for any reason, the alternative is **local media optimization**, covered later in this unit.

 Second, media processors are still required for voice apps and web clients, in the same way as they are for non-bypass traffic.
 You must also configure IP addresses for them.
 Finally, with media bypass, SBCs need to communicate with transport relays, so the relevant ports must be open, and the IP address ranges set.